Wednesday, October 16, 2024

 After seeing the film, I rewatched that first episode of “Saturday Night.”
 It’s pretty much a mess, with four short sets by Carlin that fail to mesh with the freshness of the skit work, two sets each by musical performers Billy Preston and Janis Ian and an overlong skit with the Muppets.
 The Not Ready for Prime Time Players barely register; even Chase’s Weekend Update only lasts a few minutes.

-The show improved quickly as Michaels’ reduced the host’s role and soon Chase, Belushi, Aykroyd, Radner, Morris, Loraine Newman and Jane Curtin were setting the stage for a new generation of comedians and helping to shape a generation of American viewers.
+The show improved quickly as Michaels’ reduced the host’s role and soon Chase, Belushi, Aykroyd, Radner, Morris, Laraine Newman and Jane Curtin were setting the stage for a new generation of comedians and helping to shape a generation of American viewers.
 Yet even these early, off-stage moments captured in this film signal that important changes lie ahead.

 THE PRIME OF MISS JEAN BRODIE (1969) and